Times Square, New York

 - Alice Shirley, (artist and curator)

 My work is about celebrating nature, fusing colour and imagination to create the lushness and beauty of the natural world.
-I like to add my own twist and take the viewer on a journey to a more dreamlike and fantastical realm - sharing my imaginative vision as to what I would like to find there.
+I like to add my own twist and take the viewer on a journey to a more dreamlike and fantastical realms.

 As a child, I was fascinated by the intricacies of insects, newts, frogs, birds and that interest in detail has stayed with me to this day.

-My work has always involved wildlife and a love of invention.
-The intensity of colour has also played a significant part and detail, too, plays an essential role in all my paintings.
+My work has always involved wildlife, a love of invention, imagination and detail.
+The intensity of colour and playing with colour has also played an essential role in all my paintings.

-The experience I want to give anyone who sees my work is to always see something new.
-I like hiding small details or creatures in dense foliage to be discovered.
-I want my work not only to have immediate impact but also to reward closer investigation into the complex, vibrant and overgrown worlds I create.
+I like hiding small details or creatures in dense foliage to be discovered and for the viewer of one of my pieces to be able to see something new each time they look at it and to reward closer investigation into the complex, vibrant and overgrown worlds I create.
 Look closely to see a frog staring back at you or a beetle drinking from a raindrop…

 THE ARTIST